-Our global research and development centre, the Power Centre, is at the forefront of pest control innovation, developing and testing the latest pest control solutions to support businesses across the globe.
-Sustainability risks for critical suppliers are identified and managed by the Global Product Quality Manager, whilst risks for major local suppliers are identified and managed by local Quality Managers and the country procurement team.
+Our Global research and development centre is at the forefront of pest control innovation, developing and testing the latest pest control solutions to support businesses across the globe.
+Sustainability risks for critical suppliers are identified and managed by the Global product quality manager, whilst local issues are addressed by Quality managers and the local procurement team.

-The Power Centre validates chemicals used in pesticides to ensure they meet public regulations for all markets, such as REACH in Europe.
+The Global research and development centre ensures that the pesticides we use meet public regulations for all markets.
 Hardware and equipment is validated to ensure compliance to local regulations, which includes the verification of second and third-tier sources of components.
-The Power Centre also drives industry-leading innovations for commercial pest control, developing products that improve the safety of pesticides as well as chemical-free, non-toxic treatments.
+The Global research and development centre also drives industry-leading innovations for commercial pest control, developing products that improve the safety of pesticides as well as chemical-free, non-toxic treatments.

-Providing multinational businesses with comprehensive, tailored solutions to support your global pest control needs
+Rentokil provides multinational businesses with comprehensive, tailored solutions to support your global pest control needs